Welcome to Fastmail! On this page, we'll walk you through the basics of using Fastmail. We're excited to help you get started.

 Logging in via the web

-When you first log in, you can see a menu bar along the top, the folder list down the left, and the list of messages in your inbox in the content pane.
+When you first log in to the Fastmail web interface, you can see a menu bar along the top, the folder list down the left, and the list of messages in your inbox in the content pane.

 The menu bar has a dropdown menu from where you can access your calendars, contacts, files, notes, and settings.
 The menu bar also has buttons that let you take actions on selected messages, and a search box.

-The folder list shows you all your folders and a count of the unread messages in each folder.
+The folder list shows your folders and a count of the unread messages in each folder.

 The content pane has a list of all messages with a brief preview.
 The messages are sorted to show the newest first, and filter buttons to let you control if you're looking at just unread mail, or all mail.